MakiDaki16/python_projects/README.md

 For PYTHON 3.12

-Please check out my project and give me some feedback.
+Click on code and then on download zip to download my Celsius to Fahrenheit and Fahrenheit to Celsius calculator Please check out my project and give me some feedback.
 I am pretty new to programming and I am 13 years old.